 Escape from Christendom

-Escape from Christendom – The Journey; In my dream I see the lone figure of a man following a road.
+Escape from Christendom by Robert Burnell.
+The Journey, In my dream I see the lone figure of a man following a road.
 As the sun sets beneath the hills, a city comes into view.
 Nearing it, the traveler sees what appears to be a large group of churches.
 Spires and crosses pierce the skyline.
 His pace quickens.
 Is this his destination?
 He passes an imposing structure, a neon sign flashing “Cathedral of the Future.”
 Farther on a floodlit stadium supports a billboard boasting that fifty thousand people crowd into evangelistic meetings there three nights a week.
 Beyond this, modest “New Testament” chapels and Hebrew Christian synagogues cluster together on the street front.
 (Escape from Christendom by Robert Burnell)

 “Is this the City of God?”
 I heard the traveler ask a woman at the information booth in the central square.